heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-create-basic-msi-installer-using-wix-toolset.md

 ![Welcome dialog](https://i.imgur.com/9RPzlsd.png)

-I have been working with Windows-based installation development for some time, and for some software projects that required simple, straightforward installation and no additional prerequisites, I preferred to create a basic `.msi` installer.
-And to do that, first go-to tool is [WiX Toolset](http://wixtoolset.org/) since it's free!.
+I have been working with Windows-based installation development for some time, and for some software projects that required simple (read: file copy), deployment and no prerequisites installation, I preferred to create a basic `.msi` installer.
+And to do that, my first go-to tool is [WiX Toolset](http://wixtoolset.org/).

+Windows Installer XML (WiX) Toolset is a Microsoft open source project used to create the Office 2007 installer.
+WiX includes some advanced capabilities, but it has a steep learning curve even though the scripting language is XML-based.
+It took me some time to learn both technologies (WiX and Windows Installer itself), but it's worth spending the time.

-It takes me some time to learn both technologies (WiX and Windows Installer), but it's worth spending the time.
-There are some advantages working with WiX toolset for creating Windows app installer and here are some of them that I can highlight based on personal experience, in case you are new to WiX toolset:
+There are some advantages working with WiX toolset for creating Windows app installer and here are some of them that I can highlight based on my personal experience, in case you are new to WiX toolset:

 - Source code in XML format, better clarity, easy to modify and debug.
 - Fresh clean `.msi` installer, no extra stuffs embedded, smaller file size.